Nils-Tenelsen-fhw/word_level/README.md

 Based on: https://github.com/enriqueav/lstm_lyrics

-Word-level text generation via an RNN
+Word-level text generation via an RNN implemented in Python using TensorFlow.

 A rough list of used libraries and versions can be found in the corresponding thesis.